Skip to main content

 A note on H2 and H3

-Stream over HTTP/2 or HTTP/3 and the underlying transport still rides on a single multiplexed connection.
-So stream.Close() doesn't kill the connection itself, just the one stream on it.
-You can run multiple streaming requests in flight on the same H2 connection at once, which is great for SSE + an API call running side by side.
+Streaming over HTTP/2 or HTTP/3 still rides on a single multiplexed connection underneath. stream.Close() doesn't kill that connection, just the one stream on it.
+Multiple streaming requests can run in flight on the same H2 connection at once, which works well for SSE plus an API call running side by side.

 On HTTP/1.1, a streaming response holds the whole TCP connection until you close.
 Concurrent requests need separate connections.
-The lib handles connection pooling either way so you don't have to think about it, but heads up: 100 concurrent streams on H1 means 100 TCP connections.
+The lib handles connection pooling either way so the caller doesn't manage it, with the caveat that 100 concurrent streams on H1 means 100 TCP connections.